Dedan Kimathi

-Dedan Kimathi Waciuri (31 October 1920 – 18 February 1957), born Kimathi wa Waciuri in what was then British Kenya, was the senior military and spiritual leader of the Mau Mau Uprising.
-Widely regarded as a revolutionary leader, he led the armed military struggle against the British colonial regime in Kenya in the 1950s until his capture in 1956 and execution in 1957.
-Kimathi is credited with leading efforts to create formal military structures within the Mau Mau, and convening a war council in 1953.
-He, along with Musa Mwariama, General China and Muthoni Kirima, was one of the Field Marshals.
+Dedan Kĩmathi Waciũri (born Kĩmathi Waciũri; 31 October 1920 – 18 February 1957) was the leader of the Kenya Land and Freedom Army during the Mau Mau Uprising (1952–1960) against the British colonial rule in Kenya in the 1950s.
+He was captured by the British in 1956 and executed in 1957.
+Kenya gained independence in 1963.
+Kĩmathi, is credited with leading efforts to create formal military structures within the Mau Mau, and convening a war council in 1953.
+He, along with Baimungi M'marete, Musa Mwariama, Kubu Kubu, General China and Mũthoni Kīrīma, was one of the Field Marshals.

-Kenyan nationalists view him as the heroic figurehead of the Kenyan freedom struggle against British colonial rule, while the British government saw him as a terrorist.
-Despite being viewed with disdain by the first two presidents of independent Kenya, Jomo Kenyatta and Daniel arap Moi, Kimathi and his fellow Mau Mau rebels were officially recognised as heroes in the struggle for Kenyan independence under the Mwai Kibaki administration, culminating in the unveiling of a Kimathi statue in 2007.
+Kenyan nationalists view him as a freedom fighter in the Kenyan struggle for independence, while the British colonial authorities labeled Kĩmathi as a terrorist, and according to historian David Anderson "did all they could to besmirch his reputation."
+Despite being viewed negatively by Kenya's first two presidents, Jomo Kenyatta and Daniel arap Moi, Kĩmathi and his fellow Mau Mau rebels were officially recognised as heroes in the struggle for Kenyan independence under the Mwai Kibaki administration, culminating in the unveiling of a Kĩmathi statue in 2007.
 This was reinforced by the passage of a new Constitution in 2010 calling for recognition of national heroes.